Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 For supported configurations, you can define them in YAML front matters, please see YAML front matters for details.

-Under Export
+Under the Export

 → Export